CenterforDigSchol/journal-editor-manual/1-5-copyediting.md

 From here, she can see the Draft Files.
 These are the files that require copyediting.
 Clicking on the linked title will download the file to her desktop.

-Outside of OJS, she will do her copyediting work.
+She will do her copyediting work outside of OJS.

-To check the submission metadata, use the Metadata link in the blue bar at the top.
+To check the submission metadata, use the *Metadata* link in the blue bar at the top.

 ![Check submission metadata](./images/1-5-5.png)